CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Use Case 02/Usecase02.md

    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image88.png)

+[Alert]Note: If the workspace is not visible, try refreshing the browser and wait for a few moments.
+It may take some time to load.
 ## Exercise 6: Set an alert on your event stream

 In this part of the tutorial, you learn how to set an alert on your